jeffreyperdue/ase-456-individual-project/README.md

 ## 9) Success Criteria
 - Sprint 1: ✅ One owner can create a pet, add a care plan, get reminders, share QR profile.
-- Sprint 2: **Improved user experience with real-time task completion sync and Lost & Found mode.**
+- Sprint 2: ✅ **Improved user experience with real-time task completion sync and Lost & Found mode.** (4 of 6 features complete, 67%)
 - Long-term: Agencies, trainers, and vets adopt Petfolio as a trusted handoff and coordination tool.

 ---